beopencloud/cno/README.md

 ####  Enjoy

 You can login to your CNO console via cno.$INGRESS_DOMAIN.
-You will see CNO URLs and credentials into post installation outpout.
+You will see CNO URL and credentials into post installation outpout.

 ```
 ============================================================
   INFO CNO installation success.
      cno.apps.example.com  CNO Credentials USERNAME: admin    PASSWORD: xxxxxxxxxxxxxxxx
-     cno-auth.apps.example.com credentials: USERNAME: admin       PASSWORD: xxxxxxxxxxxxxxxxx

 ============================================================
 ```

 Now you can start onboarding your IT teams, projects and add clusters into CNO HUB.

-# Add a new Kubernetes or OpenShift cluster into CNO Hub
+# Register a cluster into CNO Hub

-1. In the CNO Console, navigate to the clusters page.
+1. In the CNO Console, go to the clusters Hub page.
 2. Select Add Cluster.
 3. Enter a name for the cluster.
 4. Enter the cluster type (***EKS, AKS , GKE, Kubernetes or OpenShift***) and click on Add Cluster